Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 While the war has driven up energy prices, it is unclear how Trump envisioned the oil market ending the war in Ukraine.
 Sanctions due to the war have already placed significant strain on Russia’s economy.

-Trump himself has threatened further sanctions and “high levels” of tariffs against Russia if it does not end its war on Ukraine swiftly.
+Trump himself has threatened further sanctions and “high levels” of tariffs against Russia, if it does not end its war on Ukraine swiftly.

-At Davos, he bemoaned the hundreds of thousands of lives lost on the battlefields there.
+At Davos, he bemoaned the hundreds of thousands of lives lost on the battlefield there.

 “That is an absolute killing field.
 Millions of soldiers are being killed,” Trump said.
 “Nobody’s seen anything like it since World War II.
 They’re laying dead all over the flat fields.”